Last Updated on December 5, 2020 by bricoleur

 Chris Darke is coming out with a new book on La Jetée and has arranged for chrismarker.org to publish the first chapter.
 Many thanks to Chris and to the British Film Institute!
-It’s an honor to get a sneak peak at this important, extremely perceptive take on Chris Marker’s most famous creation.
+It’s an honor to get a sneak peek at this important, extremely perceptive take on Chris Marker’s most famous creation.
 Please click below to read the chapter.
 If you wish, you can order your copy at amazon.uk.
 Also now available at amazon.com.

 Chris Darke Biography

 Chris Darke is a writer and film critic.
 For over twenty years his work has been published in newspapers and magazines including: Sight and Sound, Film Comment, Cahiers du cinéma, Trafic, Frieze, Vertigo, and The Independent.
 He is the author of four books: Light Readings: Film Criticism and Screen Arts (2000); a monograph on Jean-Luc Godard’s Alphaville (2005); Cannes: Inside the World’s Premier Film Festival (with Kieron Corless, 2007); and a study of La Jetée in the BFI Film Classics series (2016).
 He has contributed essays to catalogues and edited collections, as well as translating texts by Raymond Bellour, Jean-Pierre Oudart, Pascal Bonitzer, and Marc Augé, among others.

 He has also made short arts documentaries for British television: his 1999 film about Chris Marker’s La Jetée was included (at Guillaume’s insistence) on French, UK, and US DVD releases of La Jetée and Sans soleil.
 He was creative consultant on Grant Gee’s Patience (After Sebald) (2012), a feature-length essay-film about W. G. Sebald’s novel The Rings of Saturn.
 He co-curated the major exhibition Chris Marker: A Grin without a Cat at the Whitechapel Gallery, London, in 2014, for which he also co-edited the catalogue.
 He is a Senior Lecturer in Film at Roehampton University, London.

 Light Readings: Film Criticism and Screen Arts (London: Wallflower Press, 2000)